 And of course, don't be the idiot driver we all complain about in Gig Harbor.
 Don't contest your right-of-way, don't race to beat someone to a merge, and don't cut into someone else's two seconds of space.
 Winning these types of ego trips may end up losing you your car, truck, SUV-or worse, your life or the life of a friend.

-The professional automotive team at Mackert Automotive LLC wants all Gig Harbor auto owners to stay smart and stay safe.
+The professional automotive team at Mackert Automotive wants all Gig Harbor auto owners to stay smart and stay safe.